carlamtmendes/EuroMod/README.md

 The resulting market-clearing price resembles the equilibrium price on European wholesale electricity markets.

-EuroMod is written in GAMS and solved by CPLEX on a desktop computer in about 10 minutes.
+EuroMod is written in GAMS and solved using CPLEX.
+The dispatch across 27 countries for one year of 8,760 hours can be solved on a desktop computer in about 10 minutes.

 ## Quick Start
 EuroMod can run on Windows, macOS and Linux.
-Before installing EuroMod, you should proceed to the instalation of GAMS with a valid license.
-GAMS is available for download from the following website: https://www.gams.com
+Before installing EuroMod, you should install [GAMS](https://www.gams.com) with a valid license.

 After downloading GAMS and EuroMod, the model runs for the year 2017 by just running the file **run_model.gms**